1cbyc/feedback_platform/readme.md

 5. Deployment Configuration:

-    to set up deployment on a platform like Railway, if you'd like to test the app live.
+    to set up deployment on Railway